Skip to main content

 API GatewaysPass through systems can be cumbersome to test with Pact (particularly handling state and mocking systems)Using specifications as the contract simplifies the approach

-Internal APIs with large numbers of consumersMany consumers can make testing with Pact difficult, due to challenges with provider states and release co-ordinationBi-Directional Contract Testing is ideally suited as it decouples teams, and is particularly useful with fairly stable APIs (e.g. Auth)
+Internal APIs with large numbers of consumersMany consumers can make testing with Pact difficult, due to challenges with provider states and release co-ordinationBi-Directional Contract Testing is ideally suited as it decouples teams, and is particularly useful with fairly stable APIs (for example, Auth)

 Testing against 3rd party APIsPact is not ideally suited to 3rd party APIs because 3rd parties are unlikely to validate your PactsBy pulling in the third party's API specification (OAS) regularly, you can continually ensure your consumers are compatible

-Internal microservices following a contract-first approach (OpenAPI Specification)Contract testing is ideally suited to internal service-to-service testingBi-Directional Contract Testing can speed this process up by re-using the OAS as the provider spec
+Internal microservices following a contract-first approach (OpenAPI Specification)Contract testing is ideally suited to internal service-to-service testingBi-Directional Contract Testing can speed this process up by re-using the OAS as the provider contract

-Web based contract tests (e.g. Cypress, MSW)Web applications tend to make heavy use of mocking/stubbing, which could result in getting out of sync with the Provider API implementation.
+Web-based contract tests (for example, Cypress, MSW)Web applications use mocking/stubbing heavily, which could result in getting out of sync with the Provider API implementation.
 Further, using Pact from these tools can lead to challenges if not carefully implementedBi-Directional Contract Testing removes the need for additional Pact tests and the problem associated with too many interactions in a contract

-Monolith to microservice migrationsFor example, gradually splitting of microservices using the "strangler" pattern, or to a complete new designContract testing helps you migrate from your legacy applications to a modernised architecture by preventing breaking changes.
+Monolith to microservice migrationsFor example, gradually splitting of microservices using the "strangler" pattern, or to a completely new designContract testing helps you migrate from legacy applications to a modernised architecture by preventing breaking changes.
 When existing contract tests pass, you know it's safe to cutover.

 Comparison to Pact